frederic-perez/AmE-dictionary/data/dictionary.md

 __get your ducks in a row__ _idiom_ To be well organized. _And then on top of it, I have to get my ducks in a row.._
 __get your foot in the door__ _idiom_
 __get-go__ _n informal_ :four: The beginning; outset. _I've been your friend from the get-go._ _They wanted him to be Superman from the get-go._
+__get-rich-quick__ _idiom_ (used as a modifier before a noun) Of or characterized by generating a large sum of money quickly and (typically) without requiring much effort or energy.
 __getaway day__
 __getaway__ _n_ :three::hammer: (getaways) _Weekend getaways._
 __ghastly__ _adj_ :seven::hammer::mute:[g~~h~~astly]